OI-Digital/checkatrade-review-scraper/README.md

 # PHP CheckaTrade.com Reviews Scraper
 Scrape reviews from CheckaTrade.com.
-Uses PHP and xPath and will load reviews into WordPress running Advanced Custom Fields (ACF) for review data
+Uses PHP and xPath and will load reviews into a WordPress Custom Post Type running Advanced Custom Fields (ACF) for review data

 - Upload to public_html
 - Set a cron job to run the script on your desired schedule